beemojs/beemo/docs/driver.md

   Webpack. _Note:_ When referencing, the `process.beemo` variable is not available.
 - **Copied config** - The config file is copied as is from the configuration module's source config file.
+- **Native config** - Uses the configuration strategy defined for the driver.
-- **Native config** - Does nothing.
-Requires the consumer to create a local config file and require any module configuration manually.
+- **No config** - Does nothing.
+Requires the consumer to create a local config file.

 | Driver     | Strategy   |
 | ---------- | ---------- |